AMZ Tur

 Tur (Tur 1) (Aurochs) is a light infantry mobility vehicle designed by the Polish factory AMZ-Kutno in 2007.
 The Tur was designed for intervention and patrol tasks behind front lines, specially equipped for operations in dangerous areas.
-It has a 5 person transport capacity.
+It has a five person transport capacity.

 Design

 The vehicle was developed especially for the Polish military contingents in Iraq and Afghanistan in response to requests of the soldiers stationed there.
 Its design and armour allows it to withstand an explosion equal to 6 kg of TNT.
 It may be fitted with a remote turret.
-Mechanical part comes mostly from IVECO (engine, transmission, suspension).
+The mechanical part of the vehicle (engine, transmission, suspension) comes mostly from Iveco.